 Fishing trips are available up and down both coasts.
 A spot on a charter will run from $250 half-day, $400 full day and up depending on the size of the boat, number of fishermen and location.
 Full boat charters start at around $800 and go up to over $4,500 a day.

-Pangas are the small (15-22 foot) outboard board fiberglass hull boats (some with a center console) that are available for charter in most fishing villages and at many tourist beaches for between $150 and $350 depending mainly on the tackle, bait and expertise included.
+Pangas are the small (15-22 foot) outboard board fiberglass hull boats (some with a center console and canopy) that are available for charter in most fishing villages and at many tourist beaches for between $150 and $350 depending mainly on the tackle, bait and expertise included.

 Shore casting is popular and was once productive.
 Pacific snook, jacks, corvina, and Spanish mackerel are around when you see the locals wetting their lines and I’ve caught a few with nothing more than a piece of line and hook I found and a hunk of driftwood to wrap it on.
 Unfortunately over fishing has depleted most of the accessible areas.